Music Playlists for the Best Hikes In Los Angeles

 - L.A. artists: Big Data, Lana Del Rey, Diplo

 - Key track: Børns “Electric Love”

 Sturtevant Falls - Soothing ambient explorer mix

-A few miles above Sierra Madre, this gentle trail ambles down from Chantry Flats in the Angeles National Forest through Roberts Camp - a classic collection of old resort cabins - and culminates at a 50-foot waterfall and pond.
+A few miles above Sierra Madre, this gentle trail ambles down from Chantry Flat in the Angeles National Forest through Roberts Camp - a classic collection of old resort cabins - and culminates at the 50-foot Sturtevant Falls and pond.
 Push yourself back up the top, and enjoy panoramic views of the San Gabriel Valley below.
 Parking can be a bit tricky here on the weekends, and you’ll need a parking pass (which you can grab at the nature center at Chantry Flats or at the REI store at the base of the mountain).
 This ambient mix is a soothing soundtrack to a mellow walk in the woods.